Martial law for a moment: What just happened in South Korea

 Facing political stonewalling and declining popularity, South Korean President Yoon Suk Yeol attempted to impose martial law this week – and failed spectacularly.

-In a late-evening television address Tuesday, Mr. Yoon argued that North Korea sympathizers were “paralyzing” his administration, and announced military rule.
+In a late evening television address Tuesday, Mr. Yoon argued that North Korea sympathizers were “paralyzing” his administration, and announced military rule.
 Lawmakers raced to the parliament building, where they voted to nullify Mr. Yoon’s martial law order, even as South Korean troops stormed the building.
-Political leaders and protestors immediately called for him to step down.
+Political leaders and protesters immediately called for him to step down.
 Hours later, Mr. Yoon lifted martial law.

-The rapid and powerful pushback, including by lawmakers from Mr. Yoon’s party, reflected not only the widespread view that he had overreached, but deep-seated bitterness over South Korea’s dark legacy of coups and military dictatorship as recently as the 1980s.
+The rapid and powerful pushback, including by lawmakers from Mr. Yoon’s party, reflected not only the widespread view that he had overreached, but also deep-seated bitterness over South Korea’s dark legacy of coups and military dictatorship as recently as the 1980s.

 Why We Wrote This